lukasoppermann/elevation-scale/README.md

 - **spread**: The shadows spread. `#` is replaced by the current step.
 E.g. `#/.5`
 - **color**: a 6-digit hex color code between `000000` and `FFFFFF`
 - **opacity**: The opacity for the color. `#` is replaced by the current step.
 E.g. `10+#` if `#` = 1 -> `11%`

+### Adding Layers
+An elevation step consists of one or more elevataion layers (= multiple shadows).
+Each layer you add will be present on each step.
+To add a new layer, click the "Add layer" button below the list of layers.
+To delete a layer click the trash can icon next to the layer name.
+(You can not delete the last layer)

+Layer names are purely for your organization of the different layers and have no effect on the elevations or the names.